open-ephys/gui-docs/source/User-Manual/Plugins/Python-Processor.rst

    Called before stopping recording.
 Informs the plugin that the GUI is no longer recording data.

+.. py:function:: handle_ttl_event(self, source_node, channel, sample_number, line, state)

+   Handle each incoming ttl event.

+   :param source_node: id of the processor this event was generated from
+   :param channel: name of the event channel
+   :param sample_number: sample number of the event
+   :param line: the line on which event was generated (0-255)
+   :param state: event state True (ON) or False (OFF)

+.. py:function:: handle_spike(self, source_node, electrode_name, num_channels, num_samples, sample_number, sorted_id, spike_data)

+   Handle each incoming spike.

+   :param source_node: id of the processor this spike was generated from
+   :param electrode_name: name of the electrode
+   :param num_channels: number of channels associated with the electrode type
+   :param num_samples: total number of samples in the spike waveform
+   :param sample_number: sample number of the spike
+   :param sorted_id: the sorted ID for this spike
+   :param spike_data: waveform as N x M numpy array, where N = num_channels & M = num_samples (read-only).

 Using this template, any type of data processing can be done in Python in real-time.
 The data buffer should be overwritten with the new processed data, which will be received by downstream processors.

+..
+Note:: Pay careful attention to the latency introduced by processing data in Python, especially with high-channel-count data.

+There is also a way to send TTL events back from Python to C++.
+These events will be added to the event buffer for the downstream processors to handle.
+It is possible using a C++ function exposed to the Python module via an embedded module called :code:`oe_pyprocessor`.
+To use this function, the :code:`oe_pyprocessor` module needs to be imported inside the script and then the C++ function can be invoked like this: :code:`oe_pyprocessor.add_python_event(line, state)`

+.. py:function:: add_python_event(line, state)

+   Send TTL event from Python to C++

+   :param line: (int) event line number [0-255]
+   :param electrode_name: (bool) event state True (ON) or False (OFF)

 An example script is provided in the plugin's GitHub repository in the form of a `Butterworth Bandpass filter <https://github.com/open-ephys-plugins/python-processor/blob/main/Modules/examples/bandpass_filter.py>`__.
 This filter is the same as the one used in the GUI's built-in Filter Node plugin.

-..
-Note:: Pay careful attention to the latency introduced by processing data in Python, especially with high-channel-count data.

 Limitations
 ######################

-* The Python plugin currently only handles continuous data, not events or spikes.
-In the future, we plan to add the ability to send events and spikes to and from the Python module.
+* Unlike continuous data and events, sending spikes back from Python is not currently possible.

 * Only one instance of the plugin is allowed at a time in a signal chain.
 Having multiple instances of the plugin in the same signal chain will result in random crashes.